-Diogo Duarte is a London-based, Portuguese image maker specialising in queer self-portraiture and psychological portraits of other people.
+Diogo Duarte is an Edinburgh-based, Portuguese image maker specialising in queer self-portraiture and psychological portraits of other people.
 With a background in mental health and bereavement support, his primarily lens-based practice explores themes of queerness, ego, identity, expression and repression and mental health.

 His personal work and the images he creates for clients evolve out of processes of psychological exploration which reveal untold stories.
 Diogo's unique perspective and collaborative approach inspire the creation of images that are full of meaning and personal revelation.
 Each work is a celebration of self.